vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/sddc/Get-CloudBuilderSDDC.md

 ## Synopsis

-Retrieves a list of management domain deployment tasks from VMware Cloud Builder.
+Retrieves a list of management domain deployment from VMware Cloud Builder.

 ## Syntax